 The EPA communicated this directly to residents whose homes were tested and to residents in the surrounding area.

 In 2020, the EPA commissioned Fyfe (environmental consultant) to undertake a desktop review of all known environmental reports in relation to the landfill site.
 This work was commissioned by the EPA as part of its regulatory decision-making process.

 The Fyfe report observed: 'Residents living near a former dump in Adelaide’s south could be at risk of asphyxiation or exploding gas'.
 This conclusion was based on the information already known to the EPA and which had resulted in the assessment work undertaken by Tonkin Consulting.

-The EPA would like to remind adjacent residents that bore water near this site may also be contaminated and should always be tested to ensure it is safe for its intended use.
+The EPA would like to remind adjacent residents that groundwater (bore water) near this site may be contaminated and should not be used for any purpose, unless it has been tested.

 The EPA has recently agreed with a voluntary site contamination proposal provided by the Mitcham Council.
 The council is continuing assessment work to define the site contamination resulting from the historic landfill activities.
 The reports will be made available through the EPA Public Register once the work is finished.

 Information about further assessment work which commenced in early April 2021 is available on the council’s website.